Reducing Mercury in Maryland's Environment

 - Providing that certain fees, fines, and penalties resulting from violations of the law be deposited in the State Recycling Trust Fund; and

-- Requiring that the Maryland Department of the Environment (MDE) submit a report to the General Assembly annually.
+- Requiring that MDE submit a report to the General Assembly annually.

 The October 2009 to September 2010 Collection of Mercury Switches and Mercury Switch Assemblies from Vehicles Report includes information on: